-There are around 370 distribution feeders, of which 14% are classified as Long Rural, 42% are classified as Short Rural and 44% are classified as Urban.
-A large proportion of feeders supply low density (lot sizes > 2000 m2) customer areas.
+There are 360 distribution feeders, of which 14% are classified as Long Rural, 42% are classified as Short Rural and 44% are classified as Urban.
+A large proportion of feeders supply low density (lot sizes > 2000 m) customer areas.
 Twenty-nine percent of distribution feeders have less than ten customers per kilometre of line length.
 Customers supplied in these areas amount to 16% of the total customers served by AusNet Services.

 The electricity network comprises a 'sub-transmission' network that consists of predominantly overhead lines that operate at 66 kV, and a 'distribution' network, which generally operates at a voltage of 22 kV and consists mainly of overhead lines but also includes underground cables.
-Some customers in remote and low population density rural areas are supplied by Single Wire Earth Return (SWER) Medium Voltage (12.7 kV) distribution networks.
-Most customers are supplied by Low Voltage reticulation via distribution transformers.
+Some customers in remote and low population density rural areas are supplied by Single Wire Earth Return (SWER) 12.7 kV distribution networks.
+Most customers are supplied at 230 V single phase or 400 V 3-phase by Low Voltage reticulation via distribution transformers.